milaboratory/mixcr/README.md

     mixcr assemble -r log.txt alignments.vdjca clones.clns
     mixcr exportClones clones.clns clones.txt

-this will produce a tab-delimited list of clones (`clones.txt`) assembled by their CDR3 sequences with extensive information on their abundancies, V, D and J genes, mutations in germline regions, topology of VDJ junction etc.
+this will produce a tab-delimited list of clones (`clones.txt`) assembled by their CDR3 sequences with extensive information on their abundances, V, D and J genes, mutations in germline regions, topology of VDJ junction etc.

 #### Repertoire extraction from RNA-Seq